 A visit to Ten Thousand Islands National Wildlife Refuge changes with each season!
 During the summer, thousands of water birds roost on the coastal islands.
 On summer nights loggerhead sea turtles drag themselves onto refuge beaches to nest.
 Mangrove cuckoos and black-whiskered vireos can be heard calling from the mangroves as they mark their home territory on the refuge in a flurry of spring activity.
 Manatees feed within the estuary and find shelter from the cold winter months at nearby Port-of-the-Islands.
 Wintering waterfowl forage in the drying northern marshes as bald eagles soar over the open water searching for a meal.

-The refuge is part of the largest expanses of mangrove forest in North America.
-Approximately two thirds of the refuge is mangrove forest, which dominates most tidal fringes and the numerous islands (or keys).
-The northern third of the refuge consists of brackish marsh and interspersed ponds, and small coastal hammocks of oak, cabbage palms, and tropical hardwoods such as gumbo limbo.
+The refuge is part of the largest expanse of mangrove forest in North America.
+Approximately two thirds of the refuge is mangrove forest, which dominates most tidal fringes and the numerous islands, or keys.
+The northern third of the refuge consists of brackish marsh and interspersed ponds, small coastal hammocks of oak, cabbage palms, and tropical hardwoods such as gumbo limbo.